jeffboichuk/ice-marketing/just-b-presentation-outline.md

 working on a consulting project for Tetrick in "the real world," with the goal of persuading him to pursue their action plans.
-Ask for the highest realistic level of commitment you can (e.g., agreement on the most important decisions you land on), and try your best to receive his approval during the up to eight minutes of Q&A that will follow your presentation.
+Ask for the highest realistic level of commitment you can (e.g., agreement on the most important decisions you land on) and try your best to receive his approval during the up to eight minutes of Q&A that will follow your presentation.

-The questions posed in the following paragraphs should help you begin to develop a seemless and concrete recommendation for bringing the chicken nuggets described in @yemen-boichuk-cian-2018-b to market.
-The questions all stem from advice given in @quelch-1983, which has stood the test of time and (more than 35 years later) can still help food and beverage companies develop action plans for new products more productively.
-Thus, reading @quelch-1983 and other related sources&mdash;such as those you can access in the [archives of HBR][HBR]&mdash;should help you develop your presentation.
+The questions posed in the following paragraphs should help you develop a seemless and concrete recommendation for bringing the chicken nuggets described in @yemen-boichuk-cian-2018-b to market.
+You are neither expected to answer all of them, nor are you limited to them (much more has been written on the topic of making trade promotion more productive in the [archives of HBR][HBR]).
+But the questions stem from advice given in @quelch-1983 that has stood the test of time and (more than 35 years later) this advice continues to help food and beverage companies develop action plans for new products.
+Thus, addressing many of them, reading @quelch-1983, and referencing additional sources should help you develop an exemplary presentation.

 - **Product**: Taking market factors into account, define a realistic set of specifications and/or thresholds for nutritional and sensory attributes that